The Pharmacy Defence Association (PDA) was formed to protect the interests of pharmacists, primarily against actions of professional indemnity.

 - To promote high standards of professional pharmacy practice.

-- To give, at its discretion, advice or legal assistance to members, in relation to issues which affect them in their professional practice as pharmacists.
+- To give, at its discretion, advice or legal assistance to members, in relation to issues which affect them in their professional practice.

-- To indemnify members, at its discretion, wholly or in part, and on terms and conditions as may from time to time seem expedient against liability, loss, costs or expenses arising from their professional practice as a pharmacist, excluding fines or penalties.
+- To indemnify members, at its discretion, wholly or in part, and on terms and conditions as may from time to time seem expedient against liability, loss, costs or expenses arising from their professional practice, excluding fines or penalties.

 - To take part in any proceedings, whether legal or otherwise, in which a question of importance to the members’ or pharmacy practice in general is or is likely to be determined.